GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAIMatchOrientation.md

-+++
-title = "GSAIMatchOrientation"
+---
+author: razoric
+date: "2020-02-25"
+description: |-
-description = "Calculates an angular acceleration to match an agent's orientation to that of\nits target.
-Attempts to make the agent arrive with zero remaining angular\nvelocity." author = "razoric" date = "2020-02-25"
+  Calculates an angular acceleration to match an agent's orientation to that of its target.
+Attempts to make the agent arrive with zero remaining angular velocity.
-+++
+title: GSAIMatchOrientation
+---

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->